GluuFederation/gluu-docker/examples/kubernetes/aws/clb/README.md

         NGINX_IP=35.240.221.38 sh deploy-pod.sh

-### Shared Shibboleth IDP Files

-As oxTrust and oxShibboleth shares Shibboleth configuration files, we need to have volumes that shared across all nodes in the cluster.

-1. Go to `shared-shib` directory:

-        cd ../shared-shib/dynamic-ebs

-1. Prepare volumes for shared Shibboleth files:

-        kubectl apply -f shared-shib-volumes.yaml

 ### oxTrust

 > **_Warning:_**  If you are deploying in production please skip the forth point on assiginnig your `LB_ADDR` env.